Escape Theme Park: History

 The Government of Singapore have planned to have a first integrated theme park in Singapore.
-So therefore they were placed a name called Escape Theme Park to be located at Pasir Ris, Singapore which is at NTUC Downtown East which is announced somewhere in 1997.
+So therefore they were placed a name called Escape Theme Park to be located at Pasir Ris, Singapore at NTUC Downtown East which is announced somewhere in 1997.
 So they started construction in 1998 and were to initially opened in 2000.
 And later it was opened in May 2000 with 17 rides.

 Between 2005 and 2010, 5 of the following rides have been removed from amusement park which cause problems from Singaporeans and as well as some accidents.
-Panasonic Alpha 8 have been closed due to an accident in December 2005.
+Panasonic Alpha 8 was closed due to an accident in December 2005.
 Revolution was closed in 2007 due to Singaporean complaints, Flipper and Inverter was closed in 2009 due to Singaporean complaints and used for future use and Rainbow was closed due to an accident in Liseberg, Sweden on 15 July 2008 but was closed in 2009 and removed in 2010.

 Attractions

 The park featured an equal mix of thrill rides and family rides.
-Some thrill rides include a pirate ship, 2 go kart tracks, 1 of which is catered to younger riders, fairground style rides, a walk-through haunted house, as well as the highest log flume in Asia.
+Some thrill rides include a pirate ship, 2 go kart tracks, 1 of which was catered to younger riders, fairground style rides, a walk-through haunted house, as well as the highest log flume in Asia.
 There used to be an indoor roller coaster, but was closed to the public after an incident in 2005.

-There are also numerous family attractions such as bumper boats, a family coaster, a Ferris wheel and a central pavilion with many funfair-style games.
+There were also numerous family attractions such as bumper boats, a family coaster, a Ferris wheel and a central pavilion with many funfair-style games.